Sinnamon Park, Queensland: Education

 There are no schools in Sinnamon Park.
-The nearest primary schools are Jindalee State School in neighbouring Jindalee to the north-west, Jamboree Heights State School in neighbouring Jamboree Heights to the south-west, and Darra State School in neighbouring Darra to the south.
-The nearest secondary school is Centenary State High School in Jindalee.
+The nearest government primary schools are Jindalee State School in neighbouring Jindalee to the north-west, Jamboree Heights State School in neighbouring Jamboree Heights to the south-west, and Darra State School in neighbouring Darra to the south.
+The nearest government secondary school is Centenary State High School in Jindalee.

 Politics

 The people of Sinnamon Park are represented in the Queensland Parliament by Jess Pugh, the ALP Member for Mount Ommaney.